The American Way of Healthcare Needs a New System of Markets

 / jgs

-John G. Singer is Executive Director of Blue Spoon Consulting.
-Blue Spoon specializes in positioning strategy and innovation at a system level.
+John G. Singer is Executive Director of Blue Spoon, the global leader in positioning strategy and innovation at a system level.
+To engage: john@bluespoonconsulting.com

 Disclaimer: I previously held the role of Chief Strategy Officer for Cognizant’s healthcare business unit, which owns TriZetto.